yiftachn/krembot_sim_fork/docs/new_program.md

 contains the simulator and some example code.

 Choose a location for your workspace.
 For instance, in your home folder, you could make a krembot_ws folder.
-Copy the argos3-user folder from the krembot_sim git to create the new workspace.
+Copy the krembot_ws folder from the krembot_sim git to create the new workspace.

 Here's an example (we assume you followed the installation instructions):

 ````
 cd
-cp -r $KREMBOT_SIM_PATH/argos3-user krembot_ws
+cp -r $KREMBOT_SIM_PATH/krembot_ws krembot_ws
 ````

 Re-build your workspace